 First, we sponge painted with red and yellow to make orange on our papers.
 This is great for exploring color mixing.

 Then, I helped the kids cut their papers into a pumpkin shape.

-Finally, the kids had a great time adding leaf glitter to their pumpkins.
+The kids had a great time adding leaf glitter to their pumpkins.
 Some of the kids were very meticulous about placing each piece of leaf.
 Others (like my son) dumped piles on their pumpkins and then shook off the excess.
 Either way works, but you can imagine which one made the bigger mess :)